“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Nearly perfect sir” said Henry.
 “Monica was, well shocked as you can

-imagine but by bedtime everything worked out - I think she is quiet
+everything worked out - I think she is quiet

 taken with him despite being bewildered.”